microsoft/SynapseML/website/docs/features/lightgbm/about.md

 can be converted to PMML format through the [JPMML-SparkML-LightGBM](https://github.com/alipay/jpmml-sparkml-lightgbm) plugin.

-#### Dynamic Scaling Issues
+#### Dynamic Allocation Issues
 The native LightGBM library has a *distributed mode* that allows the algorithm to work over multiple *machines*.
-SynapseML uses this LightGBM mode from Spark.
+SynapseML uses this mode to call LightGBM from Spark.
 SynapseML first gathers all the Spark executor networking information, passes that to LightGBM, and then waits for LightGBM to complete its work.
 However, the native LightGBM algorithm implementation assumes all networking is constant over the time period of a single training or scoring session.
 The native LightGBM distributed mode was designed this way and isn't a limitation of SynapseML by itself.

-Dynamic executor changes can cause LightGBM problems if the Spark executors change during data processing.
+Dynamic compute changes can cause LightGBM problems if the Spark executors change during data processing.
 Spark can naturally take advantage of cluster autoscaling and can also dynamically replace any failed executor with another, but LightGBM can't handle these networking changes.
 Large datasets are affected in particular since they're more likely to cause executor scaling or have a single executor fail during a single processing pass.